slatedocs/slate/source/includes/_latest_reviews.md

 Successful requests will return a json payload of the latest review and a `200` status code.

-A 404 will be returned if reviews have not been requested or a review cannot be found.
+An empty object indicates reviews have not yet been requested for this version of the project.

 > 200